 Musée national d’histoire et d’art Luxembourg (MNHA)

-After the tour I headed over to the Musée national d’histoire et d’art Luxembourg (MNHA) before it closed.
+After the tour, I headed over to the Musée national d’histoire et d’art Luxembourg (MNHA) before it closed.
 This museum of art, history, and science is one of the many museums with access included thanks to the Luxembourg Card.
-I had intended on visiting a couple different museums on my tour of the city but found myself intrigued by the massive MNHA.
+I had intended on visiting a couple of different museums on my tour of the city but found myself intrigued by the massive MNHA.
 This only solidified the thought that 48 hours in Luxembourg isn’t enough.

 We ended our first day in Luxembourg with a stroll through the busy Christmas market.
-Although I was visiting in the holiday season, Luxembourg holds several outdoor festival throughout the year.
+Although I was visiting in the holiday season, Luxembourg holds several outdoor festivals throughout the year.
 This includes the Luxembourg Film Festival, the All American Music Festival, and Summer in the City.

 My winter visit meant Gluhwein and Spatzel.